What to Serve with Pulled Pork

 Baked beans are a classic side dish for pulled pork.
 These calico beans are loaded with flavor and might be the best baked beans recipe you’ve ever had!
 They have a thick, sticky brown sugar sauce, three different kinds of beans, bacon, and beef.
 This only takes about 15 minutes to prep, but they cook for 90 minutes.

 You can’t have a southern pulled pork meal without homemade mac and cheese.
-This easy recipe is a homemade twist on boxed mac and cheese.
-This is one of my favorite side dishes because it’s so simple and super fast.
+This is one of my favorite side dishes because it’s so simple and super fast and very family-friendly.

 6. Southern Style Green Beans